Key Takeaways

 The Landscape for the Great Wealth Transfer

-When you're preparing to leave behind an inheritance, chances are you want as much money as possible to end up with your family.
-However, without proper planning, a sizable amount could go toward taxes and other expenses.
+When preparing to leave an inheritance, many people want as much of their money as possible to go to their family.
+Without proper planning, however, a significant portion can be reduced by taxes and other costs.

-Depending on your net worth, your beneficiaries may also need to cover estate and inheritance taxes.
-The federal estate tax limit is currently very high.
-You won't owe unless you're worth more than $13.99 million in 2025.2 However, some states tax estates worth as little as $1 million.
+Depending on your net worth, your beneficiaries may also need to cover estate and inheritance taxes, and estates valued over $15 million in 2026 may be subject to federal taxes.2 Some states, however, impose estate or inheritance taxes on estates worth as little as $1 million.

 Life Insurance as an Inheritance Tool

-Another advantage of life insurance in terms of a generational wealth transfer is that policies can be easy to divide.
-Or you could use it to address any unequal parts of an inheritance.
-For example, if only one child wants to inherit the family business, you could leave your life insurance to the other.
+Another advantage of life insurance in terms of a generational wealth transfer is that policies can be easy to divide among beneficiaries.
+They can also help address unequal inheritances.
+For example, if one child inherits the family business, a life insurance policy could be left to another child to help balance the distribution.

 Benefits & Drawbacks to Consider

-Life insurance can provide living benefits for you too.
-Certain policies can help cover your medical bills or long-term care expenses.
-Some policies also build cash value, which grows over time and may be available to you while you're alive.
+Life insurance can offer benefits while you are still living.
+Certain policies may help cover medical bills or long-term care expenses.
+Some policies also build cash value, which may grow over time and accessible during your lifetime.

 Another potential downside is that you may need to undergo medical underwriting to qualify for life insurance.
 If you have serious health issues, this strategy might not be a viable option.

 Unlock the power of The Great Wealth Transfer.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 4 Life Insurance Inheritance Strategies

-As you can see, the options abound for purchasing a life insurance policy with the intention of transferring wealth to younger generations.
-When considering your individual needs and desires, there are a few important actions to take.
+There are several ways to use life insurance to transfer wealth to younger generations.
+When deciding what works best for your situation, a few key actions can help guide your approach.
 Here are four strategies that can potentially help set you up for success.

 1. Understand the Tax Rules for Cash Value